gvkumarreddy/node-flow-jest-react/README.md

 # What is that I am practicing?

-I am going to learn TDD for a Node JS application written in ES6 and add type checking features to using flow.
+I am going to learn TDD for a Node JS application written in ES6 and add type checking features to it using flow.